hevnsnt/norecognition/README.md

 ### I Believe We Can Do Better.

 I’m [Bill Swearingen](https://about.me/billswearingen).
-Having spent decades in security uncovering how complex systems fail, I’ve learned how to think differently and exploit technology’s true weak points.
-I’m the founder of [**SecKC**](https://seckc.org), the world’s largest monthly hacker meetup, and have spoken at major security conferences including [**BlackHat**](https://blackhat.com), [**Shmoocon**](https://en.wikipedia.org/wiki/ShmooCon) and [**DEF CON**](https://defcon.org).
-That experience drives my latest project, **nonRecognition** — an effort to transform intriguing privacy concepts into robust, repeatable, and verifiable solutions.
-My goal is to determine the mechanisms behind recognition failures and to provide citizens, advocates, and privacy-minded individuals with fashionable fabric solutions (from sustainable sources) that lower their visibility to facial recognition systems.
-This is a focused, research program asking a hard question: *Can physical fabrics truly defeat state-of-the-art facial recognition in real-world conditions?*
+Having spent decades in security (co-founder of SecKC, speaker at [**BlackHat**](https://blackhat.com) & [**DEF CON**](https://defcon.org)) uncovering how complex systems fail, I’m applying that mindset to this problem.

+My project, **nonRecognition**, is a research-focused program to transform those intriguing concepts into **robust, repeatable, and verifiable solutions**.
+I am trying to answer one hard question: *Can physical fabrics truly defeat state-of-the-art facial recognition in real-world conditions?*

-To answer this, **nonRecogition** is focused on two critical components:
+To do this, **nonRecogition** is focused on two critical components:

-1.  **A Custom Fuzzer and Testing Suite:** A high-performance, multi-process fuzzer designed to generate, test, and analyze an infinite amount of adversarial designs against an ensemble of modern recognition systems.
-This allows me to quantify results, iterate scientifically, and discover truly effective patterns.
+1.  **A Custom Fuzzer and Testing Suite:** A high-performance fuzzer to generate, test, and scientifically analyze an infinite number of designs against an ensemble of modern recognition systems.
-2.  **Develop Adversarial Textiles:** Physically printed materials, produced and tested in real-life conditions, specifically optimized to confound the most advanced facial recognition models, not just rudimentary detectors.
+2.  **Develop Adversarial Textiles:** Physically printed, sustainable materials optimized to confound the most advanced facial recognition models (not just rudimentary detectors) and tested in real-life conditions.

 ---
 <h2 align="center">Fuzzer in Action</h2>